BashMat/task-manager-backend/README.md

 App supports:
 - creating user profiles (requires username, email and password)
-- managing user kanban-style boards with columns and cards
+- managing logs of tracked entries that can describe lists/grids of tasks, options or other items, kanban-style boards with columns and cards, etc.

 `master` branch status: